About Me

 I acknowledge that my practice takes place on the stolen land of the Ohlone people.

 I offer sliding scale services to BIPOC, queer, trans and disabled folks in need, to increase access to mental health services.
 If I am not able to meet your financial need I am happy to provide you with low-fee referrals.
 Please view my fees and insurance page for additional information about the cost of services and insurance companies that I am currently in network with.
-I am in the process of getting on additional insurance panels in the States of Oregon and California.
-I am also in the process of getting paneled with medicare, in order to increase access to services for folks with disabilities.
+I take some insurance in California, Washington, and Oregon, through Headway.
 My sliding scale is between $70<$200 (full-fee).

 Who I Work With